seandstewart/bardly/pending/romances/pericles/11-player.md

 **MARINA**
 My father, as nurse said, did never fear,
-But cried'Good seaman!' to the sailors, galling
+But cried 'Good seaman!' to the sailors, galling
 His kingly hands, haling ropes;
 And, clasping to the mast, endured a sea
 That almost burst the deck. /